 "It starts with investing in automation tools and business intelligence solutions, such as machine learning and predictive analytics” said Prosser.
 “By removing manual processes, employees are able to focus on projects and activities that drive growth and business value versus tedious tasks with minimal return.”

 Brian also says we can expect a new normal as it relates to how we work.
 There will be a hybrid model as offices reopen, which means we can see more opportunities in cyber security and governance solutions to adjust for this model.

-This is a trend we’ll continue to see this year, says Dickerson.
+This is a trend we’ll continue to see this year, says Shore.
 This means businesses need to ensure their IT budgets include investments in risk assessments, multi-factor authentication tools and products that better detect cybercrimes and phishing scams before they become true threats.

-“There needs to be a major focus on and investment in cloud-based cybersecurity” said Dickerson.
+“There needs to be a major focus on and investment in cloud-based cybersecurity” said Shore.
 “Data protection and information security are the top priorities as organizations move to the cloud, and we will see increased innovation in our ability to protect and detect threats—both internally and externally.”

 While more businesses migrate to the cloud, there also comes more opportunity in IoT and connected “everything.”
-There will be an explosion of data businesses can leverage for analysis, modeling and prediction, adds Dickerson.
+There will be an explosion of data businesses can leverage for analysis, modeling and prediction, adds Shore.
 The result is ubiquitous AI that will drive major innovation across the federal and commercial sectors.

-“Think about this,” said Dickerson.
+“Think about this,” said Shore.
 “Our smartphones wouldn’t be so ‘smart’ unless they could connect to the Internet via the cloud.
 The opportunities are very exciting as you can provision and implement large projects that require major computing resources in a shorter period.”

 But of course, businesses must weigh their need to innovate with their focus on security in order to prevent potential disasters.
 It's all a balancing act.